“Restless Legs Syndrome (RLS) is a neurological disorder

 What are common signs and symptoms of RLS?

-In Restless Legs Syndrome Fact Sheet: What Are Common Signs and Symptoms of Restless Legs? the NINDS explain:
+In Restless Legs Syndrome: What Is Restless Legs Syndrome?
+Common Signs and Symptoms of RLS the NINDS explain:

-“People with RLS feel the irresistible urge to move, which is accompanied by uncomfortable sensations in their lower limbs that are unlike normal sensations experienced by people without the disorder.
-The sensations in their legs are often difficult to define but may be described as aching throbbing, pulling, itching, crawling, or creeping.
+“If you have RLS, you may feel an irresistible urge to move, which is accompanied by uncomfortable sensations in your lower limbs that are unlike normal sensations experienced by someone without the disorder.
+The sensations in your legs may feel like aching, throbbing, pulling, itching, crawling, or creeping.
 These sensations less commonly affect the arms, and rarely the chest or head.
-Although the sensations can occur on just one side of the body, they most often affect both sides.
-They can also alternate between sides.
-The sensations range in severity from uncomfortable to irritating to painful”.4
+Although the sensations can occur on just one side of your body, they most often affect both sides”.4

 Common or Not